-Ulva House is situated in Tobermory and offers a range of luxury self catering accommodation for holidaymakers.
-Shuna Aparment; Columba Aparment and Aros Apartment are designed for two, while Ulva House Cottage, accommodates four.
+Ulva House is situated in Tobermory and offers a range of luxury self catering accommodation for holidaymakers, with the outstanding detached cottage for two, Canna, located next door.
+Columba Apartment is designed for two, while Ulva House Cottage, accommodates four.

-This beautiful Victorian house enjoys superb, uninterrupted views of the harbour from its elevated position in Tobermory, above the sheltered habour and colourful houses the town is well known for.
-Guests can walk to the harbour front in five minutes from the house (a convenient path starts at the bottom of the garden), and make use of the array of restaurants, cafes and shops on the seafront.
+Both the beautiful Victorian house and contemporary cottage Canna enjoy superb, uninterrupted views of the harbour from their elevated position in Tobermory, above the sheltered habour and colourful houses the town is well known for.
+Guests can walk to the harbour front in five minutes from the house (a convenient path starts at the bottom of Ulva House's garden), and make use of the array of restaurants, cafes and shops on the seafront.

 Nearest village: Tobermory (0 miles)